cockroachdb/docs/v22.2/joins.md

 ### Lookup joins

 The [cost-based optimizer](cost-based-optimizer.html) decides when it would be beneficial to use a lookup join.
 Lookup joins are used when there is a large imbalance in size between the two tables, as it only reads the smaller table and then looks up matches in the larger table.
-A lookup join requires that the right-hand (i.e., larger) table be indexed on the equality column.
+A lookup join requires that the right-hand (i.e., larger) table be indexed on the columns involved in the join condition.
 A [partial index](partial-indexes.html) can only be used if it contains the subset of rows being looked up.

 Lookup joins are performed on two tables as follows:

 1. CockroachDB reads each row in the small table.
 1. CockroachDB then scans (or "looks up") the larger table for matches to the smaller table and outputs the matching rows.

+The optimizer imposes some restrictions on the usage of inequalities in lookup join conditions:

+1. If the lookup condition contains no equalities (i.e., is composed only of an inequality), either the input of the join must return only one row or the join must have a `LOOKUP` [hint](cost-based-optimizer.html#join-hints).
+This prevents poor performance of the current lookup join implementation.
+1. If the index column is `DESC` and the inequality is of the form `idxCol < inputCol` or equivalently `inputCol > idxCol`, the column type must be countable in order to support retrieving the immediate previous value.
+This allows types like [`BOOL`](bool.html), [`FLOAT`](float.html), and [`INT`](int.html), but disallows types like [`STRING`](string.html) or [`BYTES`](bytes.html).

 You can override the use of lookup joins using [join hints](cost-based-optimizer.html#join-hints).